OpenAPI

 Available documentation endpoints

 The OpenAPI documentation is exposed via two endpoints explained below.
-Both endpoints will be dynamically updated based on the current annotations and Javadoc present in the @Controller
+Both endpoints will be dynamically updated based on the current annotations and Javadoc present in the @Controller code.

 Swagger UI

 The Swagger UI provides a web-based interface for exploring and testing the documented API.
-It is automatically available when using springdoc-openapi-starter-webmvc-ui
+It is automatically available when using springdoc-openapi-starter-webmvc-ui (which is included in the backend template by default) and can be accessed via the following path:

 This endpoint renders the OpenAPI specification in a user-friendly format and allows direct interaction with all available endpoints.